FBI Ten Most Wanted Fugitives, 1990s: FBI Ten Most Wanted Fugitives to begin the 1990s

 One spot on the list of ten remained unfilled from a capture late in the year 1989.
 It was filled in the first month of the last year of the decade in 1990.

 Red and black headers used by the FBI on 1990s top ten wanted posters.
 This red and black 1990s version of the headers appeared on FBI wanted posters with blue text in the upper left corner reading "FBI Fugitive Publicity."
 These two headers were replaced by the modern blue border version of the poster header some time before 2002.

-FBI Most Wanted Fugitives added during the 1990s
+FBI Ten Most Wanted Fugitives added during the 1990s

 The list of the most wanted fugitives listed during the 1990s fluctuated throughout the decade with some fugitives making reappearances on the list.
 In 1992, there were no additions made by the FBI to the list, for the second time in its history.
 As before, spots on the list were occupied by fugitives who had been listed in prior years, and still remained at large.
 The list includes (in FBI list appearance sequence order):